1996 NCAA Division I men's basketball tournament

 The Final Four consisted of Kentucky, making its first appearance in the Final Four since 1993 and eleventh overall, Massachusetts, making its first ever appearance in the Final Four, Syracuse, making its third appearance in the Final Four and first since 1987, and Mississippi State, also making its first appearance.

-Kentucky won its sixth national championship by defeating Syracuse in the final game 76–67.
+Kentucky, coached by Rick Pitino, won its sixth national championship by defeating Syracuse in the final game 76–67.
+It was the Orangemen's second championship game loss under coach Jim Boeheim, joining a 74–73 defeat vs. Indiana in 1987 (Boeheim and Syracuse finally won the championship in 2003).

+The championship game the second Final Four meeting between Pitino and Boeheim.
+Boeheim's Orangemen defeated Pitino's Providence Friars in the 1987 semifinals.

 Tony Delk of Kentucky was named the tournament's Most Outstanding Player.
 Kentucky's run to the championship was one of the most dominant in NCAA tournament history, as the Wildcats won each of their first four games by at least 20 points and won every game by at least 7 points.

-The committee that put together the bracket in 1996 was criticized for placing what seemed to be the best two teams in college basketball Massachusetts and Kentucky on the same side of the bracket so that they faced each other in the national semifinal not the final game itself.
-Note that there are guidelines that the selection committee follows.
-In 2004 the procedure would be changed so that the regional sites would first be assigned their #1 seeds, then would be placed in the bracket so that the #1 overall seed would face the fourth #1 seed while the second #1 seed would face the third #1 seed, barring any upsets.
-Although Kentucky was the tourney favorite, Connecticut, led by star guard Ray Allen, was the presumed #1 overall seed that season, after compiling a 30–2 record during the season in a strong Big East Conference, including a conference tournament victory over Georgetown-led by Allen Iverson, who went on to be the number one pick in the draft following the season.
-Meanwhile, Kentucky was apparently dropped to #3 overall seed following its defeat to Mississippi State in the SEC conference tournament final.
-Kentucky also could not be placed in the Southeast region since the Sweet 16 and Elite 8 games were being played in Kentucky's home arena, Rupp Arena.

 Massachusetts, coached by John Calipari, was later stripped of its wins, including the UMass Minutemen's Final Four appearance, by the NCAA because UMass star Marcus Camby had accepted illegal gifts from agents.
 Connecticut, coached by Jim Calhoun, was additionally punished monetarily due to players accepting illegal gifts from agents.

-The 1996 tournament was the last to feature teams from the Big Eight and Southwest Conferences; later that year the two would form the Big Twelve Conference.
-As of 2022 they are the last Division I conferences to disband and/or merge after sending teams to the NCAA tournament.
+The 1996 tournament was the last to feature teams from the Big Eight and Southwest Conferences; later four teams from the SWC would merge with the Big Eight to form the Big 12 Conference.
+Through 2025, they were the last Division I conferences to disband and/or merge after sending teams to the NCAA tournament.
+(In 2024, the Pac-12 sent four teams to the tournament before it nearly disintegrated, with all but two members--Oregon State and Washington State--leaving for other conferences.
+The Beavers and Cougars played in the West Coast Conference during the 2024–25 season.)

+This is also one of only two Final Fours between 1986 and 2001 (1987 being the other) to include neither Duke nor North Carolina.

+As of 2025, this is the earliest tournament from which all four Final Four coaches (Pitino, Boeheim, Calipari and Mississippi State's Richard Williams) are still living.

+This was the last tournament in which officials wore collared shirts.
+A v-neck shirt, already worn in several conferences during the regular season, was adopted association-wide in 1996–97.